 Single Page Applications can sometimes be tricky.
-Here are some tips on how to best user Fundraise Up with SPAs.
+Here are some tips on how to best use Fundraise Up with SPAs.

-If your website is Single Page Application and uses #fragment for navigation, Fundraise Up code must be installed on webpage directly.
+If your website is a Single Page Application and uses #fragment for navigation, the Fundraise Up installation code must be installed on webpage directly, rather than using Google Tag Manager to load the Fundraise Up installation code.

 Why can this be problematic?